• About The Emerald Palate

 Eleven Winery is one of the premier wineries on Bainbridge Island.
 They source their grapes from across eastern Washington with a focus on Bordeaux and Rhone varietals.
 The winery is very bike-heavy because the owner, Mike Albee, used to be a competitive cyclist.
 The name Eleven even comes from a niche biking term for when you have to push through despite all odds being against you.

-If it’s available, get the mourvèdre (~$40).
-I had the 2019 vintage and I couldn’t believe how rich it was.
+If it’s available, get the mourvèdre (~$55).
+I couldn’t believe how rich the last vintage I tried was.
 It was almost translucent, and yet the flavor was robust with dried raisins and prunes.
 To date, I’ve never had a wine that was so in your face and I absolutely loved it.

 Savage Grace Cabernet Franc